samparkewolfe/Sound_Control/README.txt

 //ToDos

-Make sends and receives unique to each instrument to there is no data bleeding
+Make poly buffers have a unique name so multiple instruments don’t overwrite each other

 Do another UI flow chart of all possible outcomes